lunduniversity/introprog-cpu-emulator/README.md

 ## License

-This project is licensed under the [Your Choice of License] - see the LICENSE.md file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details.

 ## Acknowledgments